BioPhoton/ngRe/README.md

 ## General Timing Issues

-As a lot of problem are related to timimg issues this section is here to give a comülete overview of all the different types issues.
+As a lot of problems are related to timing issues this section is here to give a comülete overview of all the different types of issues.

-There are two different problems occuring in multiple different situations:
+Two different problems are occurring in multiple different situations:
 - Late Subscriber Problem
 - Early Producer Problem